-From Niele Ivey's steal and subsequent layup for the first basket of the game to Imani Dunbar's three-pointer at the end, the heralded Huskies seemed more confused than confident.
-How aggravated was Connecticut's head coach?
+From Niele Ivey's steal and subsequent layup for the first basket of the game to Imani Dunbar's three-pointer at the end, the heralded Huskies seemed more confused than confident. aggravated How Connecticut's head coach?

 He sarcastically questioned his team's toughness.